-The busy port city of Marseille can be described as energetic, bustling and a bit edgy.
+The busy port city of Marseille is known as energetic, bustling and a bit edgy.
 With a long history of over 1500 years, it will mesmerise you with the beautiful Old port and grandiose churches.
 It's no surprise the city was named the European Capital of Culture in 2013.

-Among the most important landmarks in Marseille are the Basilique Notre-Dame de la Garde, Basilique Saint-Victor, Château d'If, Cathédrale de la Major and the History Museum.
+Among the most famous landmarks in Marseille are the Basilique Notre-Dame de la Garde, Basilique Saint-Victor, Château d'If, Cathédrale de la Major and the History Museum.

 Marseille has an integrated public transport which includes two metro lines, two tram lines and an extensive bus network.
-The same tickets can be used on all public transport means.
+The same tickets apply to all public transport means.

-Buses cover every part of the city and some bus lines reach the suburbs, as well.
-This transportation mean is widely used by tourists for visiting the main attractions.
-The central bus station in Marseille is located in a building connected to the main train station Gare de Marseille Saint-Charles.
+Buses cover every part of the city, and some bus lines reach the suburbs, as well.
+Tourists widely use this way of transportation for visiting the main attractions.

 Car rental in Marseille is convenient for taking day trips to the nearby towns and for exploring Provence.
-However, it’s not recommended for navigating the city, as parking space is a serious issue in Marseille.
-Instead, taking a local Marseille taxi is a better solution to reach different parts of the city.
+And if you don't want to rent a car, taking a local Marseille taxi is a better solution to reach different parts of the city.

-Trains depart from Vitrolles Aéroport Marseille Provence Station.
-A free shuttle bus connects the airport to the train station and it's a short 5-minutes ride.
+Trains depart from the station near the terminal building.
+A free shuttle bus connects the airport to the train station, and it's a short 5-minutes ride.
 The train will take you to the central train station in Marseille, where you can take the metro or the bus to reach your destination.
-There are direct train lines from Marseille airport to Avignon, Arles, Montpellier, Nimes, Beziers, and Perpignan.
+There are direct train lines from Marseille Provence to Avignon, Arles, Montpellier, Nimes, Beziers, and Perpignan.

-There is a direct bus line from Marseille Provence airport to Gare de Marseille Saint-Charles and the travel time is approximately 25 minutes.
-Bus line No. 40 departs from the airport bus station and will take you to the main bus station of Aix en Provence.
+There is a direct bus line from Marseille Provence to Gare de Marseille Saint-Charles and the travel time is approximately 25 minutes.
+Bus line No. 40 departs from the bus station and will take you to the central bus station of Aix en Provence.
 During the winter season, ski coaches operate to the main ski resorts near Marseille.

-The Marseille airport has an official airport taxi service.
-The Marseille airport taxi service is available 24/7 and the vehicles are located outside the terminals.
+The Marseille Provence has an official airport taxi service.
+The Marseille airport taxi service is available 24/7, and the vehicles are available outside the terminals.

 The most convenient alternative is a private Marseille airport transfer.
-The service can be booked online prior your arrival.
-Once you arrive at the airport, the driver will meet you and help you with your luggage to the taxi vehicle.
-This is a door-to-door airport transfer, so you don't need maps or timetables.
-The Marseille airport transfer service is organised according to your preferences.
+Once you land, the driver will meet you and help you with your luggage to the taxi vehicle.
+We offer a door-to-door transfer, so you don't need maps or timetables.
 In case there are any flight delays, the pickup time will be adjusted.

-This is an all-inclusive service, without hidden charges.
-The luggage is included in the price and you can see the specification for each vehicle when making the reservation online.
-According to your destination and type of vehicle, you will get an instant quote and after you make the reservation, we will send you a confirmation voucher.
+City Airport Taxis offers an all-inclusive service, without hidden charges.
+The luggage is included in the price, and you can see the specification for each vehicle when making the reservation online.
+According to your destination and type of vehicle, you will get an instant quote, and after you make the reservation, we will send you a confirmation voucher.